moshpirit/Desktop-Whichkey/README.md

 ## Instructions

 To use this script, you need to create a json with your keybinds (I left mine as an example).
 And to use it you just need to `python desktop-whichkey.py mode` to activate this; but the goal is to integrate it with our desktop.

+The program just shows you the menu in your `keybinds.json` file, so in order to execute each program we need to call this menu, then kill it and execute whatever we want or cancel it going back to the "default" mode.
 For i3wm (and Swaymm):

 ```
 # Whichkey for i3 using python (desktop-whichkey.py mode)